 Board Level Presence of Facility Managers

 Workplace management solutions are becoming more and more popular every day in corporate circles.
 How we get work done goes through transformational change.
-This emerging perception of Facility Management has recently allowed it to rise to a strategic level in corporations, it is now at least as important as the Human Resources and Finance Departments.
+This emerging perception of Facility Management has recently allowed it to rise to a strategic level in corporations.
+It is now at least as important as the Human Resources, IT and Finance Departments.
 There is a great article on FacilityExecutive published by Tim Springer and Steve Lockwood.
 According to the authors, “The traditional approach to FM was built on a slower pace with longer life cycles for facilities.
 It was founded on the notion that managing space and costs were the key indicators of success.”
 In today’s digital world, facility professionals cannot focus simply on cost.
-They have to focus on value, throughput, revenue.
-Speak the language of the business leaders and focus on human resources.
+They have to focus on value, throughput, and revenue.
+FM professionals need to speak the language of the industry leaders and focus on the human aspect of the business.

 Virtual office environment will enhance the strategic value of the Facility Management services and its human aspect.
 Traditional lengthy and costly procurement process will lead to Uberization of the industry.
 Facility Management solutions will rely heavily on partnerships bringing together a variety of solution providers to enable the future of the workplace.